arelraptor/UBU-PD-FT-Assessment/README.md

 - fis_diagnostic.csv.
 Table with two columns, the first one is the name of the video and the second one the UPDRS rating for the clip.
 - videos.
 Folder with 234 videos (left and right hands).

+## Code Information

+This code has been written in Python and a Jupyter Notebook is also used for running the pipeline.
+In te sections below, you can find the requerirements and how to use this code.

 ## Requirements

 In this project you can find two different files for recreating the conda environment: